decidables/decidables/packages/detectable/src/task.md

 the middle of the display, then the RDK stimulus will appear for a short period of time, followed by a question mark, `?`.
 Your mission, should you choose to accept it, is to decide whether the signal (coherent dot motion!) is `Present` or `Absent` and push the appropriate button to indicate your choice.
-You can make your selection at anytime once the stimulus has begun (you will notice that the response buttons become active at that time).
+You can make your selection at any time once the stimulus has begun (you will notice that the response buttons become active at that time).
 However, do not take too long, because once the question mark goes away, it is too late.

 Go ahead and give it a go! (`Run` to start the trial; `Pause` to temporarily freeze the trial,